-Subsequent Events - The Company evaluates all events or transactions through the date of the related filing.
-During the period through the date of this filing, the Company did not have any material subsequent events that impacted its Consolidated Financial Statements.
+Subsequent Events - The Company has evaluated all events or transactions through the date of this filing.
+During this period the Company did not have any material subsequent events that impacted its unaudited consolidated financial statements.

 NOTE 2 - DIVIDENDS DECLARED PER SHARE